Techtonica/curriculum/testing-and-tdd/mocha-testing.md

 - `touch test/myTest.js` - add a test file to the `test` directory

 *Start Test*
-- To run Mocha from the local installation, edit the "test" line in the "package.json" file to say: `"test": "jasmine"`
+- To run Mocha from the local installation, edit the "test" line in the "package.json" file to say: `"test": "mocha"`
 - Run `npm test`!
 Since you have no tests written yet, you should see something like this:
 ```
 > mocha